shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 --- abstract

 Prefix hijacking, i.e., unauthorized announcement of a prefix, has emerged as a major security threat in the Border Gateway Protocol (BGP), garnering widespread attention.
 To mitigate such attacks, Internet Routing Registries (IRRs) and Resource Public Key Infrastructure (RPKI) have been developed, providing mappings of IP prefixes to authorized Autonomous Systems (ASes).
-Nonetheless, challenges persist due to the completeness and accuracy of the route origin information contained within IRRs RPKI.
+Nonetheless, challenges persist due to the completeness and accuracy of the route origin information contained within IRRs and RPKI.
 This document serves to outline the problem statement for current route origin registry system.

 --- middle